Prevalence increased with the use of effective antiretroviral treatment.

 Typically present with subcortical features of apathy, impaired attention, loss of memory, along with psychomotor slowing.

-Associated psychosis manifested with agitation, irritability and delusions, and ref
+Associated psychosis manifested with agitation, irritability and delusions, and ref2242ed to as AIDS mania.

 A diagnosis of exclusion, supported by CSF findings of HIV RNA, and MRI findings.